redux-zero/redux-zero/examples/svelte/counter/README.md

 # Counter

-A simple counter built with svelte using redux-zero.
+A simple counter built with [Svelte](https://svelte.technology/) using redux-zero.